igneus/gly/README.md

 Or, with music and lyrics interlaced
-(this arrangement may be handy for larger scores, like full-notated hymns, sequences or nocturnal responsories):
+(this arrangement may be handy for larger scores, like fully notated hymns, sequences or nocturnal responsories):

     \score
     name: Nativitas gloriosae